 Basic Facts & Figures

+The welcoming and protection of refugees is not a numbers game.
+Every refugee’s personal experience is unique.
 Nevertheless, because there are a lot of wrong numbers out there it’s good to know some of the right ones.

 - Refugees only account for a tiny percentage of overall immigration.